ffraile/computer_science_tutorials/source/Distributed Computing/index.rst

 Tutorials
 __________
-This section contains some basic tutorials:
+This section contains some basic concepts:

 .. toctree::
     :maxdepth: 2